alee1900/PALab2/README.md

 your own idea (!?)

 - Generate large random instances and analyze the performance of your algorithm (running times, memory consumption).
 Identify the hot-spots in your code.

+I tried to create an algorithm using Vogel's approximation method, but it does not compile, even though it doesn't raise any errors.